Skip to content

 – Beatrix Potter in a letter to Eleanor Rawnsley, 1934

-Beatrix worked closely with the National Trust, helping it to acquire land and manage farms to ensure long-term preservation.
+Beatrix worked closely with the National Trust, helping it to acquire land and manage farms to ensure their long-term preservation.

 Since an early meeting at Wray Castle, Beatrix became a good friend of Canon Hardwicke Drummond Rawnsley – one of the three co-founders of the National Trust.
 When she died in 1943, she left 4,000 acres of land and countryside in our care, as well as 14 farms.
 Her legacy has helped ensure the survival of the Lakeland landscape.